Morocco

 image_E29F3ECLE2WCALCD

 Today you will have breakfast at sunrise.
-It's then time to return from the dunes to the main center.
+It's then time to return from the dunes to the main centre.
 Meet your minibus for a long but spectacular drive back to Marrakech, where your tour ends.
-We should arrive back in Marrakech by 8pm.
+We should arrive back in Marrakech by 8:00 PM (drop off at the airport around 7:30 PM).

 What's Included